tarcode2004/Flag5/readme.md

-# 🛰️ RC4 Apache CTF Challenge
+# 🛰️ OmniTech Satellite Infiltration: RC4 Exploit Challenge

-This repository contains a Capture The Flag (CTF) challenge focusing on exploiting a deliberately vulnerable Apache server configured with deprecated cryptographic protocols.
-The setup creates a server using an old version of OpenSSL and configures Apache to use the vulnerable RC4 cipher.
+## 🌌 Mission Briefing

+**CLASSIFIED: EYES ONLY**

+The aging OmniTech-7 military satellite deployed in 2014 remains operational despite its outdated security protocols.
+Intelligence suggests this satellite is transmitting classified data using deprecated cryptographic standards.
+Your mission is to exploit its weak TLS implementation and intercept the classified communications.

+Our reconnaissance has revealed:
+* The satellite uses an obsolete ground control server running OpenSSL 1.0.2u
+* All communications are "secured" with the vulnerable RC4 cipher
+* System administrators never implemented brute-force protection for the admin portal
+* A high-value intelligence payload (the flag) is hidden within the system

+## 🔍 Technical Intelligence Report

+The OmniTech-7 ground control server specifications:
+* 📦 OpenSSL 1.0.2u (critically outdated)
+* 🌐 Apache 2.4.63 compiled against the legacy OpenSSL version
+* 🔒 HTTPS-only communications enforcing the insecure RC4-SHA cipher
+* 💡 Intelligence suggests admin credentials have zero brute-force protection

+This CTF challenge simulates the satellite's ground control server.
+Your objective: exploit the RC4 weaknesses to capture the flag.

 ---

-## 🔍 Challenge Overview

-The challenge simulates an "**OmniTech Satellite Uplink**" server that contains a secret flag.
-The server uses:

-* 📦 OpenSSL 1.0.2u (an outdated version)
-* 🌐 Apache 2.4.63 compiled against the old OpenSSL
-* 🔒 HTTPS-only configuration with the insecure RC4-SHA cipher enforced
-* 💡 A hint in the uplink status file suggesting admin credentials have no brute-force protection

----

-## 🛠️ Server Setup
+## 🛠️ Server Deployment Instructions

-The repository includes an automated build process through a series of bash scripts:
+Deploy the simulated satellite ground control server:

 1. Clone this repository
-2. Run the build process:
-bash
-cd your-build
+2. Execute the deployment protocol: cd your-build
 ./main.sh

 ### Build Process Steps: